 Figure 2: Land, atmosphere, and ice heating (red), 0-700 meter OHC increase (light blue), 700-2,000 meter OHC increase (dark blue).
 From Nuccitelli et al. (2012).

 A look at the Earth's total heat content clearly shows global warming has continued past 1998.
 The planet is still accumulating heat.
 So why do surface temperature records show 1998 as the hottest year on record?
 We see in Figure 1 that the heat capacity of the land and atmosphere is small compared to the ocean.
+More than 90% of global warming heat goes into warming the oceans, while less than 3% goes into increasing the surface air temperature.
 Hence, relatively small exchanges of heat between the atmosphere and ocean can cause significant changes in surface temperature.

 In 1998, an abnormally strong El Nino caused heat transfer from the Pacific Ocean to the atmosphere.
 Consequently, we experienced above average surface temperatures.
 Conversely, the last few years have seen moderate La Nina conditions which had a cooling effect on global temperatures.
 And the last few months have swung back to warmer El Nino conditions.
 This has coincided with the warmest June-August sea surface temperatures on record.
 This internal variation where heat is shuffled around our climate is the reason why surface temperature is such a noisy signal.